 my first attempt at planned pooling, wool yarn

-The yarn really is red, purple, gold, and brown.
+scarf on 2022-12-05 The yarn really is red, purple, gold, and brown.

 Two skeins resulted in 2.5 feet, so I bought two more and made the scarf a respectable 5 feet long.